ktalebian/meetfranz-recipe-stackoverflow/README.md

 ## Features
 * Unread messages will show up as badge
-* Back/Forward navigational icons on the bottom left/corner of the page
+* Back/Forward/Refresh navigational icons on the bottom left/corner of the page
+* Auto-refresh page every 10 minutes

+## Plugin PR
+This plugin has been left as a PR on https://github.com/meetfranz/plugins/issues/377